sparksammy/CallieNaps_Blue/README.md

 Note: This now uses Mac compilation as of June 12th 2021 at 7pm central time.
 Also, this is MY project, and so far, has 0 affiliation with Jellyfish.
 Enjoy, and feel free to contribute as long as you follow the SparksammyCOC as well as the LICENSE.

+Also note: WE DO NOT ENDORSE UNAUTHORIZED HACKING, INCLUDING HACKING GAMES TO GET AN ADVANTAGE.
+THIS TOOL IS SIMPLY FOR REVERSE ENGINEERING, DEBUGGING, EDUCATION, AND BUG HUNTING PURPOSES.

 ## How does it work?
 It uses a simple (semi-custom?)
 LUA VM to put code into ROBLOX's engine that allows you to execute pre-built commands once the .dylib is injected.
 Please note this mostly a prealpha-stage quality software.